 In the event of improper completion of the Declaration or other forms, the Organizer has the right to request that it be filled again.

-The conclusion of the agreement for participation in the Fair takes place at the moment of confirmation by the Organizer of the acceptance of the Declaration for processing by e-mail to the Exhibitor's address, provided in the Declaration together with the pro forma invoice .
+The conclusion of the agreement for participation in the Fair takes place at the moment of confirmation by the Organizer of the acceptance of the Declaration for processing by e-mail to the Exhibitor's address, provided in the Declaration together with the pro forma invoice under the conditions set out in Terms of Participation.

 The above procedure also applies to the Exhibitor ordering any additional products and services that the Organizer offers in connection with the organization of the Fair.